coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ``Opaque`` has also an effect on the conversion algorithm of |Coq|, telling it to delay the unfolding of a constant as much as possible when |Coq|
-has to check the conversion (see Section :ref:`TODO-4.3-conversion-rules`) of two distinct applied constants.
+has to check the conversion (see Section :ref:`conversion-rules`) of two distinct applied constants.

 The scope of ``Opaque`` is limited to the current section, or current file, unless the variant ``Global Opaque`` is used.

-See also: sections :ref:`TODO-8.7-performing-computations`, :ref:`TODO-8.16-automatizing`, :ref:`TODO-7.1-switching-on-off-proof-editing-mode`
+See also: sections :ref:`performingcomputations`, :ref:`tactics-automatizing`, :ref:`proof-editing-mode`

 Error messages: